RB Leipzig: Pressing on for success

 Still only 31, the young coach switched to a 3-4-3 system – albeit one still underpinned by the same ferocious intensity, with and without the ball – with Leipzig securing the unofficial Herbstmeister title (league leaders halfway through the season) and reaching the Champions League semi-finals.

 In disposing of Tottenham and Atletico Madrid, they were finally acknowledged for the thrilling new interpretation they have brought to elite football.
-Just 11 years old, RB Leipzig are already a force to be reckoned with, and as the early Bundesliga pacesetters again this season, it’s surely only a matter of time before they secure a coveted major trophy.
+Just 11 years old, RB Leipzig are already a force to be reckoned with it’s surely only a matter of time before they secure a coveted major trophy.

-This feature was written by United Review contributer Andy Murray and features in Wednesday's match programme at Old Trafford.
+This feature was written by United Review contributer Andy Murray and featured in October's match programme at Old Trafford.